kwkaiser/Dotfiles/README.md

 # dotfiles:

-The dotfiles for my laptop (little d).
+The dotfiles for my computers.